bdavis222/dot-scanner/README.md

 2. `UPPER_DOT_THRESH_SCALE`: Scaling for the upper threshold defining the brightness of the dots.
 The default is 5, which corresponds to 5 standard deviations above the mean.
 Lower this value to reduce the number of bright dots detected, or raise it to increase the number.
 3. `LOWER_BLOB_THRESH_SCALE`: Scaling for the lower threshold defining the brightness of the blobs.
 The default is 2, which corresponds to 2 times the value of `UPPER_DOT_THRESH_SCALE`.
 Lower this value to increase the number of blobs detected, or raise it to reduce the number.

+#### Edit defaults
+This opens a new window that allows the user to edit the default filepath or edit/reset the entire configuration file directly.

+#### Use previous analysis
+This opens a new window that allows the user to browse for a previous analysis file to use to repeat analysis.

+Clicking **Next**, or pressing the **return** key on the keyboard, will save the user’s selections and open the Threshold Adjustment Window.

 ### Descriptions of Configuration Options for the Lifetime Program

 #### Start image